HOW WILL the response TO COVID-19 AFFECT ATHLETICS?

 What is the Athletic Clearance and how long is it valid for

-To participate in Summer Camp, tryouts, practice and games you must complete the clearance process at www.athleticclearance.com, bring in the signed confirmation page to the Athletics Office to complete the process.
+To participate in Summer Camp, tryouts, practice and games you must complete the clearance process at www.athleticclearance.com.
+You can submit the signed confirmation page to the Athletics Office for processing by (1) dropping it off in the Athletics Dropbox in the main office between 8am and 2pm during the school closure or (2) emailing it to email@example.com.
 The Clearance Process must be completed before your student can participate in athletics.
 Please refer to the Athletic Clearance Instructions for help with the clearance process.

 The Athletic Clearance is valid for one school year beginning in May and will expire on the last day of the following school year.
 If you are cleared for summer camp and/or practice, you are cleared for the entire school year.